DPDK/dpdk/doc/guides/rel_notes/known_issues.rst

    A multi-process client application fails to initialize.

 **Resolution/Workaround**:
-   See the "Multi-process Limitations" section in the Intel®  DPDK Programmer's Guide for more information.
+   See the "Multi-process Limitations" section in the DPDK Programmer's Guide for more information.

 **Affected Environment/Platform**:
    All.